essatech/JoeModelCE/README.md

 ```

 ## Usage
-There are several vignettes available that provide detailed guidance for `JoeModelCE` usage and common workflows:
+There are several vignettes available that provide detailed guidance for `JoeModelCE` usage and common workflows.
+See articles availabe on the main [JoeModelCE project page](https://essatech.github.io/JoeModelCE/index.html).
 -   [placeholder for links to vignette].

 ## Code of Conduct